neifors/anonymous-confessions-project/README.md

 - Server:
 	- Creating a Data Structure prototype to start working with.

    ![data structure](./Documentation/data%20structure2.png "proposed data structure")
 	- Using that prototype to create a model and all the methods we decided the object should have.
+	- Writting a data sample to work with.
+A JSON file where all our data will be saved.
+	- Endpoints and functionality.
+All the urls the client needs to communicate with the server.
+	- Using GET, POST and DELETE methods.
+	- Creating really simple clients to play around with the server and checking the post and delete methods.
+	- Testing by using jest and supertest *(A library for testing node.js HTTP servers)*

 - Client: